tarantool/doc/doc/2.0/tutorials/sql_tutorial.rst

 Date and time arithmetic is not straightforward
-(it never is), but Tarantool handles a reasonably wide range of values with a reasonable tookit of functions.
+(it never is), but Tarantool handles a reasonably wide range of values with a reasonable toolkit of functions.

 Here we'll just ask for "1 second after 1 second from midnight